News

 Councilmember Carroll’s objections resulted in the final decision being delayed two weeks.
 We leaped into action, lobbying the other three council members.
 There there is currently a vacancy on the Larkspur City Council, meaning that we needed everyone else’s vote if Carroll dissented.
 We also rallied local advocates to contact the city council in support of the project.
 After our conversations with the council (in which we had to correct some misinformation about the project), we were confident that we had three votes to advance the project.

 Sure enough, the project was approved 3-1 at the September 20th City Council meeting.
-The city will be seeking to award the project to a construction firm by October 31, with construction beginning as early as November.
+The city will be seeking to award the project to a construction firm by October 31.
+Construction may begin as early as November.
 We thank all the people who wrote to the city council, helping this important project move forward.
 We are one step closer to completing another 0.2 miles of Marin’s North-South Greenway.

 Please sign-up for advocacy alerts using the form below and we’ll tell you when/how to support our efforts.